 Welcome to the third annual edition of the ten most popular web fonts of the year as featured on Typewolf.
 Based on font usage data from 365 websites featured over 2015, these are the ten fonts that were used the most often.
-You can check out the previous year’s lists for 2014 and 2013 as well.

 While reviewing the data for this year, I noticed something a little disconcerting: this year’s top ten list is almost identical to the top ten list from 2014.
 Other than swapping out Franklin Gothic with Brown, these are exactly the same ten fonts that were featured the most on Typewolf last year.